phax/ph-pdf-layout/README.md

     * "padding" - a transparent inner border (inside of the border)
     * "fill-color" - the background or fill color of an element

 A set of example files as created from the unit test can be found in folder [example-files](https://github.com/phax/ph-pdf-layout/tree/master/example-files).
+The source code for these examples is https://github.com/phax/ph-pdf-layout/tree/master/src/test/java/com/helger/pdflayout4

 # Maven usage